aarora79/amazon-bedrock-agentcore-samples/01-tutorials/06-AgentCore-observability/07-simple-dual-observability/scripts/README.md

 **What it does:**
 1. Deletes deployed agent from AgentCore Runtime
-2. Removes CloudWatch dashboard
-3. Deletes CloudWatch log groups (optional)
-4. Cleans up local configuration files
+2. Cleans up local configuration files

 **Environment Variables:**
 - `AWS_REGION` - AWS region for resources
-- `DASHBOARD_NAME` - CloudWatch dashboard name
-- `LOG_GROUP_NAME` - CloudWatch log group name

 ## Quick Start